chestnova123/tei_ner/README.md

 # tei_ner
-training a model to do NER in tei files of the Semper Edition
+This repository contains the code relevant for training a model to do NER in tei files of the Semper Edition.